octo-technology-downunder/git-command-line-lab/README.md

 * Potential danger - never use on public branches!
 * A good way to clean up local branches and incorporate changes from a parent branch eg `git pull --rebase`

-If someone else has a copy of your branch be very careful!
+If someone else has a copy of your branch be very careful, you shouldn't consider using rebase !
+For additional informations, please take a look here https://www.atlassian.com/git/tutorials/merging-vs-rebasing !

 #### To do: